Discover more about an exciting river improvement programme in Peterborough

-The project has been launched following completion of a feasibility study in 2014 by Peterborough City Council and the Environment Agency.
+The project was launched following completion of a feasibility study in 2014 by Peterborough City Council and the Environment Agency.
 The study looked at potential ways that the water quality, biodiversity and amenity function of the water bodies could be improved for the benefit of all.

-The project aims to re-shape and re-landscape five stretches of the Werrington, Marholm and Paston brooks.
-These are in the Duke’s Mead, Hastings Road, Arundel Road, Ullswater Avenue and Aubretia Avenue areas.
-These five stretches will be scheduled gradually.
+Between 2015 and 2020 the project aimed to re-shape and re-landscape five stretches of the Werrington and Marholm brooks.
+These are in the Dukesmead, Hastings Road, Arundel Road, Ullswater Avenue and Aubretia Avenue areas.

-The work will involve putting new features into the brooks to improve the way they naturally function, restoring them to how nature intended.
-From changing the way the brook flows, to increasing the amount of oxygen in the water, the features will help to clean the water, create new habitats, and provide a more pleasant space for all to enjoy.
+The work involved putting new features into the brooks to improve the way they naturally function, restoring them to how nature intended, and to increase flood resilience.
+From changing the way the brook flows, to increasing the amount of oxygen in the water, the features help to clean the water, create new habitats, and provide a more pleasant space for all to enjoy.

 how can you get involved?

 We are looking to work with local people to improve the way the environment is maintained and managed to ensure long-term changes.
-For more information, please email email@example.com.
+For more information, please email werringto[email protected].

 Spot a pollution incident in the waterways?
 If you are aware of or suspect a pollution incident, please call the Environment Agency incident hotline on 0800 807060.